Hidden-Histories/Public-Resources/documentation/Tutorial_UnityTransparency.md

 ### Create Quad with cutout Kini in Unity

-NOTE: If you need to refresh your Unity skills see Prof Rhonda's
+NOTE: If you need to refresh your Unity skills see [Prof. Rhonda's "Introduction to Unity3D Editor" slide deck](https://docs.google.com/presentation/d/1CzzGu4zK2a9VsXfM0WVPNGqtQfGEr30u67TTrWYI8qU/edit#slide=id.g7f6e1f9622_0_516), linked from the Hidden Histories documentation page.

 - Create a Quad 3D GameObject and name it "Kini."
 - Make sure its transform is zeroed at 0,0,0 in both Position and Rotation!